 Hidden Assets

-A main problem with this large, car dominated intersection is that it is not evident from this key/central place on Main Street that there are a series of exceptional assets surrounding the downtown core.
+A main problem with this intersection is that it is not evident from this key/central place on Main Street that there are a series of exceptional assets surrounding the downtown core.
 From here, people have to make a decision about where to go next, but without good visibility or connections between the center and its surroundings, many of Camden's treasures remain hidden.
 There needs to be a better connection between the town core and these gems, signage to indicate their presence, and enhanced visibility of them from key vantage points like central intersections.

 A great example of these hidden assets are the town's beloved two ice cream shops, River Ducks and Camden Cone – which sit just off the main intersection – as well as the waterfront.
 Despite being close to the center of town and wonderful destinations worth visiting, it is hard to find them.